aorinevo/weepub/README.md

 ## Introduction

-Weepub aims to help projects publish different versions of their library for different environments (UMD, minified UMD, ES modules, common js, original source).
+Weepub aims to help projects publish to npm different versions of their library for different environments (UMD, minified UMD, ES modules, common js, original source).

 ## Use Case

 Although not advised, there are some use cases for adding a different version of a library to your project.
 Here are a couple:
   - to decrease install time
-  - to replace a places where a minified file is already being used in the project
+  - to replace places where a minified file is already being used in the project

 ## Notes